UniqueName12345/eEDEX-ui/README.md

 **Want to help support my open-source experiments and learn some cool JavaScript tricks at the same time?**

-Click the banner below and sign up to **Bytes**, the only newsletter cool enough to be recommended by eDEX-UI.
+Click the banner below and sign up to **Bytes**, the only newsletter cool enough to be recommended by eEDEX-UI.

 [![Bytes by UI.dev](media/sponsor-uidev-bytes.jpg)](https://ui.dev/bytes/?r=gabriel)